Skip to main content

 Put it in a folder registered in your macOS PATH variable

-Recent macOS versions use zsh as the default shell.
-If you are using zsh, you can add the path to the folder where you put the SEGUL executable to your PATH variable by adding the following line to your .zshrc file:
+Recent macOS versions use ZSH as the default shell.
+If you are using ZSH, you can add the path to the folder where you put the SEGUL executable to your PATH variable by adding the following line to your .zshrc file:

 export PATH=$PATH:/path/to/segul/folder